PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 17:27:17
+Last updated: 2024-04-02 17:27:52
-Random Quote: A really great talent finds its happiness in execution. - Johann Wolfgang von Goethe
+Random Quote: Friendship is like money, easier made than kept. - Samuel Butler